-The County maintains updated a Spill Prevention Control and Countermeasure Plan for Equipment Services at the Public Works Service Center on Wilmeth Road and the Farmersville Facility.
+The County maintains updated a Spill Prevention Control and Countermeasure Plan for Equipment Services at the Public Works Service Center at Wilmeth Road and the Farmersville Facility.
 The current plans were certified by a Professional Engineer.
-The required training detailed in the plan educates County employees on the potential water quality impacts that may results from discharges from these two facilities.
+The required training detailed in the plan educates the County employees on the potential water quality impacts that may results from discharges from these two facilities.

-Leak detection tests were conducted on a monthly basis during Year 4 for the underground storage tanks located at the Justice Center and the Wilmeth Road Service Center with passing results.
-Results of leak detection tests are attached.
+Leak detection tests were conducted on a monthly basis during Year 3 with passing results.
+Results of leak detection tests are maintained on-site and are available for review.

-Implementation Activity Measurable Goal Completion Date Maintain compliance with SPCC plan Leak detection reports 12/31/17
+Implementation Activity Measurable Goal Completion Date Maintain compliance with SPCC plan Leak detection reports 12/31/16